nicolasluarte/rtl_webpage/README.md

+# RTL website

-Currently only a toy example of a training log
+- Currently only a toy example of a training log
-Next step is to create a login page
+- Next step is to create a login page